 Applying HRO Principles in Traditional Organisations

 Together with cultural constraints whereby workers will tend to resolve problems with their supervisors or colleagues as opposed to reporting them, (hence limiting open communication and fostering an environment of learning from mistakes), traditional organisations face competing priorities in balancing safety with profitability in the face of constant market pressures and conflicting goals.

-Balancing safety objectives and production demands has long been a concern to traditional organisationals.
+Balancing safety objectives and production demands has long been a concern to traditional organisations.
 While there is today much research to support health and safety as a profit generator in the long run, a further barrier to traditional organisations operating in line with HRO’s is felt in the fact that the consequences of errors in the former will not be as far-reaching, hence leaving management more reluctant to commit to the necessary investment.
-In contrast however, it has also been proposed that resilience can be engineered by including the key characteristics of the HRO as outlined above into operational processes.
+In contrast, however, it has also been proposed that resilience can be engineered by including the key characteristics of the HRO as outlined above into operational processes.

 Foster a learning culture – focus on organisational resilience and high reliability

 Consolidating the five key features of the HRO, Roberts and Bea, 2001 identified three characteristics organisations can implement to enhance their reliability: